yguitton/training-material/topics/epigenetics/tutorials/hicexplorer/tutorial.md

 # Plotting the Hi-C matrix

-A 10kb bin matrix is too large to plot, it's better to reduce the resolution.
+A 10 kb bin matrix is too large to plot, it's better to reduce the resolution.
 We usually run out of memory for a 1 kb or a 10 kb bin matrix and the time to plot it is very long (minutes instead of seconds).
 In order to reduce the resolution we use the tool [`hicMergeMatrixBins`](http://hicexplorer.readthedocs.io/en/latest/content/tools/hicMergeMatrixBins.html#hicmergematrixbins).

 [`hicMergeMatrixBins`](http://hicexplorer.readthedocs.io/en/latest/content/tools/hicMergeMatrixBins.html#hicmergematrixbins) merges the bins into larger bins of given number (specified by –numBins).
 We will merge 100 bins in the original (uncorrected) matrix and then correct it.
 The new bin size is going to be 10.000 bp * 100 = 1.000.000 bp = 1 Mb